zegelin/cassandra-exporter/README.md

 To view the raw, plain text metrics (in the Prometheus text exposition format), either request the endpoint with a HTTP client that prefers plain text
 (or one that can specify the `Accept: text/plain` header) or add the following query parameter to the URL: `?x-content-type=text/plain`.

-An experimental JSON output is also provided, via `Accept: application/json` or `?x-content-type=application/json`.
+Experimental JSON output is also provided via the `Accept: application/json` header or `?x-content-type=application/json` URL parameter.

-The format/structure of this output is subject to change.
+The format/structure of the JSON output is subject to change.

 ## Options